renovate-bot/khulnasoft-lab-_-vulx/docs/tutorials/kubernetes/gitops.md

 ## After the installation

-After the install, you want to check that the Trivy operator is running in the vul-system namespace:
+After the install, you want to check that the Vul operator is running in the vul-system namespace:
 ```
 kubectl get deployment -n vul-system
 ```